When Distributions Shifts: Causal Generalization for Low-Resource Languages

 A key finding is that causal training (CT=True) typically converges faster across multiple transformer models.
-As shown in our accuracy charts (Figures \ref{fig:xlmr_accuracy}-\ref{fig:afro_xlmr_large_76l}), models trained with causal inference require fewer steps to reach comparable performance.
-XLM-R with CT=True converges 13 steps earlier than CT=False, while Afro-XLMR Large with CT=True shows steeper initial learning curves, and Afro-XLMR Large-76L exhibits similar patterns with accelerated convergence.
-This efficiency advantage is particularly valuable in resource-constrained African AI contexts, enabling faster training cycles and reduced computational demands.
+As shown in Figures~\ref{fig:xlmr_accuracy}, \ref{fig:afro_xlmr_large}, and~\ref{fig:afro_xlmr_large_76l}, models trained with causal inference require fewer steps to reach comparable performance.
+This efficiency advantage is particularly valuable in resource-constrained contexts, enabling faster training cycles and reduced computational demands.